Cardinal-Cryptography/aleph-node/bin/cliain/README.md

 ## Signing account

-Tool reqires `--seed` parameter to sign given transaction with an account derived from the given seed.
+Tool requires `--seed` parameter to sign given transaction with an account derived from the given seed.
 If `--seed` is not given a prompt is displayed to enter the seed.

 ## WS endpoint